FreddyVRetro/ISA-PicoMEM/README.md

 - IBM PS/2 M25
 - Amstrad PPC512 /PPC640 : Problem on some PPC (Can't Boot) Not sure if it depends on the external ISA connectors boards used.
   > Problem identified on some ISA expantion boards, 100uF Low ESR filtering capacitors may be needed.
 - NuXT / EMM8088 homebrew computers seems to have problem.
+(NEW: EMM8088 working with the last GlaBIOS)
 - Amiga 2000 with a A2088.

 ## License

+Software is Available on this GitHub as GNU 2. <br />
-Hardware and Software are currently closed. <br />
+Hardware is currently closed. <br />

-As the PicoMEM contains various public source, I Will publish it as well as Public.<br />
-Anyway, I consider it not ready to be opened yet, as I am not sure about the License to use and how to manage it.<br />
-If you want to participate, You can ask me access to the source on demand.<br />

 ## Contributors / External Libraries